ivanobarletta/doc_IBIRYS36/docs/programs.rst

 Install NOOBS
 """""""""""""

-NOOBS is the observation operator
+NOOBS is the observation operator used in the IBIRYS36 assimilation method.
+After activating the ibirys36_env to install NOOBS do:

 .. code-block:: bash